Dynamic stall reattachment revisited: Conclusion

 \section{Conclusion}

 Flow reattachment is the final stage of the dynamic stall cycle, where the lift coefficient recovers to its quasi-static value after being lost due to flow separation.
-We investigated the stall recovery process experimentally for a sinusoidally pitching airfoil by analysing the shear layer dynamics derived from flow field data and by examining significant changes in the lift coefficient and leading-edge suction parameter obtained from pressure field data.
+We investigated the stall recovery process for a sinusoidally pitching airfoil by analysing the shear layer dynamics derived from flow field data and by examining significant changes in the lift coefficient and leading-edge suction parameter obtained from pressure field data.
 We identified what triggers stall recovery, described the sequence of the events during the recovery process, and determined their characteristic time scales.

-The most visible signature of the recovery onset is a change in the topology of the shear layer near the leading edge.
-The shear layer first bends near the leading edge and then gradually attaches to the surface in a wave-like motion.
-This passage of the shear layer wave leaves a distinct footprint in the surface pressure distribution.
+A fully separated flow does not immediately start to recover when the angle of attack falls below the critical stall angle but is delayed to lower angles of attack.
+Only when the shear layer is curved towards the leading edge, it allows for the leading edge suction, and ultimately the lift, to start recovering.
+The progression of the suction recovery is preceded by a shear layer wave that propagates from the leading to the trailing edge and pushes reversed flow downstream.
+This shear layer wave is convected by the local flow velocity and basically cleans the airfoil from low-momentum fluid, paving the way for suction recovery.

-The recovery onset does not occur as soon as the angle of attack drops below the critical stall angle but is delayed to lower angles.
-An angle of attack below the critical angle is not a sufficient condition to trigger dynamic stall reattachment.
 We identified a necessary and sufficient condition for the onset of stall recovery in the form of a critical value of the leading-edge suction parameter.
 The critical value is found to be independent of the pitch rate of the kinematics.